computproteomics/ProteoMaker/README.md

  - [ ] AUC of ROC curve for correct differentially regulated modified peptides (after adjusting for protein amount)
  - [ ] Proportion of wrongly regulated modified peptides (FDR 0.01/0.05, no adjustment)
  - [ ] Proportion of identifiable proteoforms (1+number of different modified peptides) with respect to actual proteoforms
+ - [ ] Proportion of modified peptides with quantified non-modified protein